GalacticManeuver/SchoolWork/CS150A_Restaurant_Database/README.md

-Restaraunt was made as an Honors project for CS 150A Intro to SQL Databases & NoSQL
+﻿Restaurant was made as an Honors project for CS 150A Intro to SQL Databases & NoSQL

 This database is a database of restaurants and restaurant reviews.
 Being a normalized MySQL database, this database uses a minimum of memory, so server costs should be lower.
 It is set up to act as a part of